 Starting therapy is daunting.
 It can feel intimidating and overwhelming, sometimes even terrifying!
 Especially if you have never been to therapy (or never tried CBT), you are probably wondering what to expect.
 Information is power, so I encourage you to learn more about CBT as you consider your options.

 You might also be curious how to best take advantage of treatment, so you can enjoy the fastest results possible.
-Happily, based on my clinical experience, there are several things you can do to get the most out of therapy!
+Happily, based on my clinical experience, there are multiple things you can do to get the most out of therapy!

 Start strong.